 “I am afraid it will be all downhill once I start using a walker”.
 This is probably the most common response I hear when I bring up the “W” (walker) word.

-Well, if that title doesn’t say it all.
-The fact that I can make this an H1 heading, means something (some of you web nerds will get that).
 This is probably the most common thing I hear when I even suggest to someone that a walker might be a good “option”.
 Yes, an option.
 Kind of like something you have on a list of choices.
 NOT an end all be all.
 NOT, something you will use every waking moment for the rest of your life.
 Just one of many options.
 Here is a hypothetical situation.
 Maybe you pull the walker out of the trunk to go to your grandson’s soccer game where you have to walk a longer distance on unfamiliar terrain.
 However, you do NOT use the walker for walking around the house or going to the store.
-A walker gives you the option to do something you might otherwise strategically avoid.
-Thus “avoiding” any embarrassment of an unplanned stumble.
+A walker gives you the option to do something you might otherwise strategically avoid (thus “avoiding” any embarrassment of an unplanned stumble)

 A walker PREVENTS a “decline”, it does not encourage it.